ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+same sort stolen.&quot;
+Air editor and his wife were
+walking out in the bright moon
+light one evening.
+Like all ed
+itor&#x27;s wives she was of an ex­
+ceedingly poetic nature, and
+said to her mate, &quot;Notice that
+moon; how bright and calm
+and beautilnl!&quot; &quot;Couldn&#x27;t think
+of noticing it,&quot; returned the
 editor, afor less than the usual
 iates$1.50 for twelve lines.
 IS any business never wade